Thailand is the second-largest healthcare market in Southeast Asia after Indonesia making up roughly about 20% of the region’s expenditure.

 Review fast track

-Drug application for generics can be processed in either of the two-track depending on the need by the patients.
+Drug application for generics can be processed in either of the two-track depending on the needs of the patients.

 • Track 1: Standard view which takes approximately 110 working days.